 The challenge is open to Quantum Computing experts and enthusiasts (post-graduate students, PhDs, academics, researchers, start-ups, or professionals in the field), and you can participate either as an individual or as a team.
-To access the technical details of the problem statements please register here.
+To access the technical details of the problem statements and for more information on how to submit, please register here.

 Why should I get involved